MyShiLingStar/ACNHPokerCore/README.md

     * Added remove building to Bulldozer.
     * Added HHP acres to Bulldozer.
     * Code cleanup and bug fixes
+* R23
+    * Update from .NET 5.0 to .NET 7.0.
+    * Added Item shifting and core-only mode to Map Dropper.
+	* Added custom design indicator on mini map.
+	* Added Item extension handling to Map Dropper.
+	* Added experimental RAM address shifting workaround.
+	* Added option to change Anchor files in Dodo Helper.
+	* Added more information to visitor log.
+	* Added Item filter to Map Dropper.
+	* Added Bulk Selector to Map Dropper.
+	* Added the option to change airport color.
+	* Added Hotkeys and MultiSelect when operating Bulk Selector.
+	* Fixed a crash related to some "hacky"	code in Bulldozer.
+	* Update for Game version "Ver.
+2.0.6"

 ## Ely's Changes: